Belan-Mihail/cooking-blog/README.md

 - The page consists of three sections: header, main section and footer.
 The footer and header sections are standard for the entire site.

-- The main section of the page displays a form with various fields for creating post.
+- The main section of the page displays a form with various fields for creating profile.

 #### Contact Page